La Esterella: Biography

 She accepted a job as secretary and remarried in 1970.
 Her second husband Victor Van Buel died in 1980.
 After her retirement in 1982, she agreed somewhat surprisingly to the radio presenter Jos Baudewijn to act in his show "Vragen staat vrij."
 (Open questions).
 There she sang Frank Sinatra's song Ol' Man River.
 She got such good responses that she decided to resume her career.
 She rose in this second career to become a celebrated singer, cherished by the public at large.
 In 1988, she recorded her last album "Liedjes die ik graag zing" ("My favourite songs").
 In later years she sporadically recorded some songs, including in 1995 with Coco Jr. In 2000 she finally recorded the soundtrack of the film Shades with Alex Callier of Hooverphonic and Regi Penxten of Milk Inc.

 In 2001 she received the achievement award of Radio 2: Voor een Leven Vol Muziek (For a Life filled with Music) and was admitted to the Hall of Fame of the Flemish Song.
 She was also appointed to the rank of Officer in the Order of Leopold II.

 In 2004 she presented together with the first Antwerp City poet (Tom Lanoye), the poem "De kathedraal antwoordt" (The cathedral replies).
 Although she began to have problems walking at her old age, she continued performing.
 Occasionally she was back on major stages and did some TV appearances.
 On 5 January 2007 she sang a duet with Paul Michiels in the TV show "Gala Gaston 80", honouring the Flemish comedian Gaston Berghmans at his 80th birthday.

 In 2008, she continued to struggle with health problems and had to spend three months in a hospital.
 She had then to retire to a nursing home, where the aged Flemish actress Yvonne Verbeeck also stayed.

 Death

-On 11 April 2011, La Esterella died in a hospital in Antwerp, aged 91.
+On 11 April 2011, Esterella died in a hospital in Antwerp, aged 91.
 On 16 April, her funeral was attended by a large crowd.
 On 18 April, she was interred in Schoonselhof cemetery in Antwerp.